dboddie-canonical-work/disgorged-docs/cross-compile-an-autotools-project.rst

 The architectures keyword
 -------------------------

-The `architectures </t/4972>`__ keyword is normally used to specify which architectures should be used when building a snap.
+The :ref:`architectures <architectures>` keyword is normally used to specify which architectures should be used when building a snap.
 For example, in the following case the build architecture is the same as the target architecture:

 .. code:: yaml